 Royal Tyrell Museum & Midlands Provincial Park

 This museum is the dinosaur museum of Alberta.
 It is incredible and if you are wanting to see fossils – this is the first (and only) place you need to look.
-They have a ton of exhibits, day camps and activities for young kids, and is just a must see stop to surround yourself with dinosaurs (and learn a lot about them too!).
+They have a ton of exhibits, day camps, and activities for young kids.
+It is definitely a must see stop to surround yourself with dinosaurs (and learn a lot about them too!).
 The park surrounding the museum is also beautiful, so factor in some time to hike/walk the surrounding area of Midlands Provincial Park.

 Cost: Varies!
 Around $21 CAD/adult.
 The surrounding Midlands Provincial Park is free to explore.

 Similar to Horseshoe Canyon, Horsethief Canyon is another stop where you can really explore the landscape of the badlands and surround yourself with nature and amazing views!

 Drive the North & South Dinosaur Trial

 The two Dinosaur Trails are scenic drives through the Badlands.
 If you have a car and the time to do this drive – I would recommend it!
 A few popular stops along the trail are:

 The Town of Wayne (A ghost town!)